 There are a few I have been using that you might find interesting….see examples of my creations in all of these in the gallery.

 - I’d recommend doing a search online for “Journaling Bible” or “Note Taking Bible” along with your favorite translation.
 Lots more are being created all the time, so even if you love a version that doesn’t come in a “journaling” style of design, wait a bit and I bet it will happen!
-The Bible I’ve used most in the gallery on this page has a 2″ border with lines; google and you can find them with or without the lines, and in a variety of translations.
-Mine is out of print.
+Most have a 2″ border with lines; google and you can find them with or without the lines, and in a variety of translations.

 - Tyndale’s Inspire Bible, which has about 500 preprinted graphics and text you can just color in.
 There are several cover options, and the paper is cream colored.
 If you get this one, please pinky swear that you’ll actually READ the chapter next to what you’re coloring; otherwise this could easily become a coloring book and not a worship or study tool.
 I want you to have good time with God! 🙂